andrese52/epp_workshop_web/content/morning/basic_unix.md

 >INSERT FILE SYSTEM FIGURE

-Your prompt (aka, where we currently are) is in `/home`.
+Your prompt is in `/home`.
 Now, try to answer these questions quickly without coding:
      - What's the command to change directory to `aa_sequences/`?
      - What's the command to change directory to `cowboy_scripts/`?
      - What's the command to change directory to `annotation/`?